digital-land/technical-documentation/docs/data-operations-manual/Tutorials/Adding-Data.md

 ### 1. Validate endpoint

 Follow the [validate an endpoint](../How-To-Guides/Validating/Validate-an-endpoint.md) process to check whether the data meets the specifications.
+If you find any issues you should respond the the data provider and ask if they can fix them.

 Before adding new data you should also **check whether there is already data for this provision on the platform**.
 You can do this using the [LPA dashboard in the publish service](https://submit.planning.data.gov.uk/organisations), our [config manager reports](https://config-manager-prototype.herokuapp.com/reporting/odp-summary/status), or by using the [search page on planning.data](https://www.planning.data.gov.uk/entity/).